my1396/Econ-Study/_posts/2024-02-18-Norsk-Struktur.md

 Other expressions of "unless":

-- Du vil miste bussen *hvis ikke* du skynder deg.
+- Du vil miste bussen *hvis ikke* du skynder deg. (注意 «ikke» 的位置)
   → You will miss the bus if you don't hurry.

   Hvis ikke du skynder deg, vil du miste bussen.

+- *Hvis det ikke* snør kraftig, kan vi fortsatt dra. (注意 «ikke» 的位置)
+  → Unless it snows heavily, we can still go.

 - *Uten at* du øver, vil du ikke forbedre ferdighetene dine.
   → Unless you practice, you won't improve your skills.